AmrMansour-Dev/Driving-and-Vehicles-License-Project/README.md

 1- Clone the Repository

-2-Download Database File and Restore it in your SSMS
+2-Restore Database File "DVLD_Database.BAK" in your SSMS

 3-Navigate to the Data Access Layer in project and find "clsDataAccessSettings" and Modify connection string to match your local server instance